umbreon222/enigma-emu-rs/README.md

 # Enigma Simulator

-An Enigma machine simulator written in Rust for funsies.
+An Enigma machine simulator written in Rust for funzies.

 ## About The Project